Guest Author - Preena Depak

-The Genesis account makes no mention of all that Joseph went through.
-But we do see that this grueling experience did not steal away the one thing that Joseph was accustomed to enjoying; the presence of God.
-Later passages do reveal Joseph’s desperation to get out of the unjust position he was forced into.
+The Genesis account makes no mention of all that Joseph went through but we do see that this grueling experience did not steal away the one thing that Joseph was accustomed to enjoying; the presence of God.
+As you read the scriptures you will see Joseph’s desperation to get out of the unjust position he was forced into.
 However, no passage shows Joseph as an unhappy individual, mourning his state or grumbling about his hard hearted brothers.
-There are no records of Joseph’s laments because there were none.
-Even in his gloomy hours, Joseph was never far from God’s love.
-He might have missed his father, his home and familiar surroundings.
-But Joseph never lost God’s presence.
-He allowed the fear of God to dominate his bleak life.
-He did not see bright prospects ahead and yet he continued to live sincerely, upholding high standards of integrity and working whole heartedly even though the tasks assigned to him were menial.

 Even in his dark hours, Joseph was never far from God’s love.
 He might have missed his father, his home and familiar surrounding but Joseph never lost God’s presence.
 He allowed the fear of God to dominate his bleak life.
 David continued holding to high standards of integrity.

 Take Joseph’s response to unjust suffering as a challenge to us to remain encouraged when things might not look like things are working in our favor.
 Joseph’s trials led him to the King’s palace and being second in command over a kingdom.
 God gave Joseph wisdom to know how to store harvest for a time when the crops would not grow.
 This enabled Joseph to be in a position to provide food for his family.
 When Joseph was put in this position he could have sought revenge and let his family starve but he chose to see the move of God in his life for allowing him to be in a place of provision for his family.